puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 ##### `repository`

-The full path to the 'repository.config' file for installing this package
+The full path to the 'repository.config' file for installing this package.

 ##### `response`